-Ontra Spotlight: Mitch Spierer, VP of Product
+Ontra employee spotlight: Mitch Spierer, VP of product

 Mitch Spierer always knew he would be a lawyer.
 It was the family business and often the focus of dinnertime conversation.
 So Spierer, Ontra’s VP of Product, went to Stanford University and studied what interested him most: the interface between computer science, cognitive science, and artificial intelligence.
 It was an exciting time as machine learning and AI began moving faster and faster into practical spheres.